YaelBenShalom/Recycler-Baxter/README.md

 # Recycle Sorting Baxter

-- ME495: Embedded Systems Final Project (Fall 2020)
+ME495: Embedded Systems Final Project (Fall 2020).<br>
+Take a look at my [portfolio post](https://yaelbenshalom.github.io/recycler_baxter/index.html) for more information about the project.

 ## Table of Contents